daronphang/programming-resources/architectures/software/domain-driven/concepts.md

 ## Ubiquitous language

 The ubiquitous language is the channel for all information to flow between developers, domain experts and the software.
+Doing so reduces the disconnect between business vocabulary and technological jargon.

 Characteristics include:

 - Expressed in the domain model
 - Unites the people of the project team